hylo-lang/hylo/Docs/GenericDispatch.md

 When generics are separately *compiled*, by contrast, the implementation details of a generic component are unavailable to the compiler at its use-sites.
-Only the declaration of that component is available, so the compiler cannot follow a type through the tree its leaves;
+Only the declaration of that component is available, so the compiler cannot follow a type through the tree to its leaves;
 although some monomorphization may be possible, that process must stop at a separate compilation boundary.